ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Benchmark comparison

 An apples-to-apples comparison with one of the leading tools for cyanobacteria estimation from satellite imagery is provided as a more objective benchmark of performance.
-The Cyanobacteria Index proxies chlorophyll absorption with a spectral shape algorithm using MERIS bands 7, 8 and 9 and was developed through the [Cyanobacteria Assessment Network (CyAN)](https://oceancolor.gsfc.nasa.gov/about/projects/cyan/) [@doi:10.1016/j.hal.2017.06.001; @doi:10.4319/lo.2010.55.5.2025; @doi:10.1038/s41598-019-54453-y; @doi:10.1080/01431160802007640].
+The Cyanobacteria Index is based on a spectral shape algorithm using MERIS bands 7, 8 and 9 and was developed through the [Cyanobacteria Assessment Network (CyAN)](https://oceancolor.gsfc.nasa.gov/about/projects/cyan/) [@doi:10.1016/j.hal.2017.06.001; @doi:10.4319/lo.2010.55.5.2025; @doi:10.1038/s41598-019-54453-y; @doi:10.1080/01431160802007640].

 Due to lower resolution of satellite imagery as well as missing data, CyAN's Cyanobacteria Index is only able to provide estimates for 30% of points in the evaluation set described in @fig:eval_data (756 points).
 A major advantage of CyFi is coverage of small water bodies.
 Over half of the points in the evaluation set were identified as "land" by CyAN due to the coarse resolution of Sentinel-3 imagery.
 An additional 18% of points had "no data" likely due to clouds or bad imagery.